Shyran-Systems/www.shyran.systems.pp.ua/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Shyran-Systems/shyran.systems/settings).
+This Page will use the layout and styles from the Jekyll theme selected in [repository settings](https://github.com/Shyran-Systems/Home/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Support

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out [documentation](https://help.github.com/categories/github-pages-basics/) or [contact GitHub support](https://github.com/contact).

+##CONTACT:
+### SHYRAN SYSTEMS, OSSI
+Sergii Shyran, Co-Founder
+shyran.systems@gmail.com